Rinky Hijikata: 2022: ATP & Major debut, Maiden win & Challenger title, top 200

-2023: Major singles win & doubles title, Masters & top 75 debuts, top 25 in doubles
+2023: Major doubles title & top 25, Masters singles debut & top 75

 Hijikata was given a wildcard into the Australian Open, where he recorded his first Grand Slam win by defeating Yannick Hanfmann in a come-from-behind victory.
 He lost in the second round to third seed Stefanos Tsitsipas.

 Pairing with Jason Kubler in the men's doubles event, they won the title after defeating three seeded teams en route; sixth seeds Lloyd Glasspool and Harri Heliövaara in the second round, saved a match point in the third round against Tomislav Brkić and Gonzalo Escobar, top seeds and world No. 1 doubles pair Wesley Koolhof and Neal Skupski in the quarterfinals, and eighth seeds Marcel Granollers and Horacio Zeballos in the semifinals.
 They went on to defeat Hugo Nys and Jan Zieliński in the final, becoming the second consecutive all-Australian champions at the event.